-Las Vegas East - Additional Location
+Las Vegas Sunset - Additional Location

-International Academy of English East is situated on the East side of Las Vegas, close to many different restaurants, banks, and public transportation (there is a bus stop right in front of school).
+International Academy of English - Sunset- is situated at the East side of Las Vegas, close to many different restaurants eat, banks, and public transportation (there is a bus stop right in front of school).

-The school occupies a first-floor suite of approximately 3600 square feet in a two-story building.
+The school occupies a 1 store building of approximately 5000 square footage.
 This site is staffed with instructors and administrators who can assist students with all of their needs.
-Free parking is available.

-IAE Las Vegas East offers English classes every Monday through Thursday.
+Free parking is available IAE Las Vegas Sunset offers English classes every Monday through Thursday.
 Students attend class for 5 hours each day.
 Morning sessions: 9:00 AM - 2:00 PM.